Mercer County Divorce Lawyers

 If either party is not satisfied with the support obligations ordered by the Domestic Relations Conference Officer, they can appeal to the presiding Mercer County Judge who will review the findings of the Conference Officer.

 Our Mercer County divorce and family law lawyers will guide you through the process of obtaining a Mercer County Divorce Decree, as well as resolution of any connected matters such as spousal support, alimony pendente lite (APL), alimony, division of marital property through equitable distribution, child support, and child custody.

-To learn more about our Mercer County family law firm, and to schedule an appointment to speak with one of our experienced Mercer County family lawyers, call us today at 412-281-9906, toll-free at 1-855-VARI-LAW (1-855-827-4529) or send us an e-mail.
-Our Pittsburgh and Southpointe offices are open Monday through Friday from 8:00 a.m.-5:00 p.m. and evenings by appointment.
-Our Cranberry Township office is open by appointment only.
+To learn more about our Mercer County family law firm, and to schedule a consultation to speak with one of our experienced Mercer County family lawyers, call us today at 1-844-827-4529 ( 1-844-VARI-LAW) or send us an e-mail.